Lexington Bridge (band)

 Lexington Bridge or otherwise known as LXB was put together in mid-2006 as a boy band by Universal Music after a worldwide search.
-The group consists of Rob Uncles from the US, Nye Oakley, Dax O'Callaghan and Jerome Simeon from Great Britain and Ephraïm Beks from the Netherlands.
+The group consists of Rob Uncles from the US, Nye Oakley, Dax O'Callaghan and Jerome Simeon from the UK, and Ephraïm Beks from the Netherlands.

 They owe their name to Lexington Avenue in New York City.
 On the other hand, Bridge alludes to the different countries, cultures, styles of the members and the musical elements such as pop, hip-hop, R&B, and Dance which they bridge together through the art of their music.

 Musically, the five singers used elements from contemporary R&B, hip-hop, and pop.